Higher Order Recurrent Space-Time Transformer for Video Action Prediction: Introduction

-A standard modeling framework for anticipation and early recognition is recursive sequence prediction~\cite{SuBKHKA20,furnari2020,qiwang2021}, where video frames are consumed in sequence to progressively update a representation of the relevant video content.
-The working assumption is that recursive updating better aligns with causality and can promote short-term predictive learning.
-Recent work has expanded upon LSTM or GRU design to realize models capable of capturing higher order correlations across time~\cite{SuBKHKA20}, that fork parallel models at each iteration to simultaneously update a representation of the past while predicting the future with an encoder-decoder approach~\cite{furnari2020}, and revise intermediate representations through a dynamic re-weighting mechanism in a self-regulated learning framework~\cite{qiwang2021}.
+A standard modeling framework for anticipation and early recognition is recursive sequence prediction~\cite{DBLP:conf/nips/SuBKHKA20,furnari2020rulstm,qiwang2021srl}, where video frames are consumed in sequence to progressively update a representation of the relevant video content.
+Recent work has expanded upon LSTM or GRU design to realize models capable of capturing higher order correlations across time~\cite{DBLP:conf/nips/SuBKHKA20}, that fork parallel models at each iteration to simultaneously update a representation of the past while predicting the future with an encoder-decoder approach~\cite{furnari2020rulstm}, and revise intermediate representations through a dynamic re-weighting mechanism in a self-regulated learning framework~\cite{qiwang2021srl}.
 The shared objective of these works is to mitigate performance degradation due to accumulation of anticipation error.
-Some works furthermore attempt to tame the uncertainty induced by longer anticipation time through predicting multiple futures~\cite{fartha2020cvprw} and enforce their causality through cycle consistency~\cite{DBLP:journals/corr/abs-2009-01142}.
+Some works furthermore attempt to tame the uncertainty induced by longer anticipation time through predicting multiple futures~\cite{fartha2020cvprw} and by enforcing bidirectional predictions through cycle consistency~\cite{DBLP:journals/corr/abs-2009-01142}.